cyrusjc/shoestringv2/README.md

 Domain name managed by namecheap.

-Automatically push repo to S3 on sucessful merge request with Github Actions.
+Automatically builds and uploads to S3 on sucessful merge request with Github Actions.

 items left:
 assets: